Azure-Samples/explore-iot-operations/README.md

 ## Deploying the template

-The template server needs to be built and deployed as a container image.
-You will need to provide the repository for hosting the image.
+The template server needs to be built and deployed as a Kubernetes service.
+You will need to provide the repository for hosting its container image.

 1. Run the [build_image.sh](deploy/build_image.sh) script and pass the image tag to use.
 This script builds and pushes the template image.